archisman-panigrahi/Hieroglyphic/README.md

 ### Translation

 Translations are a great way to contribute.
-This project uses the [GNU gettext](https://www.gnu.org/software/gettext/manual/html_node/index.html#SEC_Contents) for translations.
-If you want to learn more, visit the [translator section](https://www.gnu.org/software/gettext/manual/html_node/Translators.html#Translators).
+Hieroglyphic is translated on the GNOME translation platform [Damned Lies](https://l10n.gnome.org/module/hieroglyphic).

-After finishing the translations, add the translated language code into the [LINGUAS](po/LINGUAS) file.
-Then follow the above steps to create a pull request.
+If you want to learn more, visit the [GNOME Translation Project Wiki](https://wiki.gnome.org/TranslationProject).

 ## Building